gamarcad/paper-samba-code/README.md

 - `deactivate`: Exit the virtual environment.
     Works only when you are in the virtual environment, this command will only affect the instance in the virtual environment, meaning that the current path will not changed.

+### Troubleshooting
+If an error occurs during *cryptography* library, causing by a missing`setuptools_rust` module, just update pip3 by using the `pip3 install --upgrade pip` command.
+The solution comes from https://github.com/pyca/cryptography/issues/5753

 ## Benchmarks Execution Guide
 This section describes the benchmarks process.